mdjmplugin/mobile-dj-manager/readme.txt

 **Tweaks**

 * Add the `data-cfasync="false"` attribute to MDJM JS scripts that are enqueued to tell CloudFlare Rocket Loader to ignore them
+* Do not include journal entries in comment counts on the dashboard, or associated with the `mdjm-event` post type

 = 1.4.2 =